Letter from Principal

-We see children as unique and agentic individuals, with the capacity to be a partner in their learning, as they respond to their teachers, peers, physical environment, and resources that surround them.
-Engaging in authentic experiences that value their prior learning and constructs and build upon this, children develop in a natural, organic, and exciting way.
+We see children as unique and agentic individuals with the capacity to be a partner in their learning as they respond to their teachers, peers, physical environment, and resources that surround them.
+By engaging in authentic experiences that value their prior learning, and constructs and builds upon this, children develop in a natural, organic, and exciting way.

 Our daily interactions as a community focus on building secure and confident communicators who have a growing realization of their agency as they interact with the world around them.
 Using purposeful play as a vehicle for learning, we enable students to make personal connections to inquiries organically and authentically, building on existing knowledge and understandings as they develop transferrable skills in a facilitative environment.

 Children engage in a balanced curriculum in the Early Years, which meets the IB Primary Years Programme‘s standards and practices.
 Through carefully planned units of inquiry, children engage with big ideas in science and social studies, enabling them to develop transferable conceptual understandings.
 This foundation of knowledge and understanding is the platform on which they continue to grow as they build upon their learning from year to year and beyond the Early Years building.

 Only a small number of international kindergartens in Shanghai offer the IB PYP, and even less that offer progression to subsequent stages of the IB.
 In fact, WISS is the only school in mainland China in which young learners can progress from kindergarten through to high school, completing every IB Programme along the way.
 By offering all four Programmes, the skills that are endorsed in students during kindergarten flourish and bloom as they progress through the IB, with each level building upon the abilities trained in the previous.